redhat-nfvpe/clearwater-rpm/README.md

    Guest Additions.
 Install them automatically via a plugin: `vagrant plugin install vagrant-vbguest`.)

-Once the build process starts, go make yourself a cup of tea, because it's going to take a while (60 minutes on a powerful workstation).
-The reason it's so slow is that unfortunately the Clearwater build scripts were not designed to run with concurrency (`make --jobs` will break), so you will not benefit from having a multi-core machine.
+Once the build process starts, go make yourself a cup of tea, because it's going to take a while (25 minutes on a 6-core workstation).
+Though the Clearwater build scripts are not very friendly to concurrency (`make --jobs`) we've enabled concurrent builds in the sub-modules, and that has helped a lot (cut down from 60 minutes).

 When finished (phew!) your RPMs will be available under `RPMS/x86_64`.